A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Results on a horizontal truss model

 \section{Results on a horizontal truss model}

 We first demonstrated the analysis workflow developed above on a horizontal truss model.
 Estimates based on advanced and computationally efficient UQ techniques were compared to reference MCS estimates.
+Earlier work on vine representations combined with MCS can be found in \cite{Wang2017_inpress}, limited to reliability analysis.

 The analysis was run in Matlab \citep{Matlab2016a}.
-Specifically, the vine copula representation and fitting procedure were performed using the open source package VineCopulaMatlab \citep{Kurz2014_CDVine}.
-We enriched this toolbox with a few functionalities for the computation of the Rosenblatt and inverse Rosenblatt transforms of C- and D- vines, and for the calculation of the optimal D-vine structure on data, implemented as an open travelling salesman problem \citep{Applegate2006}.
+Specifically, the vine copula inference was performed using the open source package VineCopulaMatlab \citep{Kurz2014_CDVine}.
+We enriched this toolbox with functionalities for the computation of the Rosenblatt and inverse Rosenblatt transforms of C- and D- vines, and for the calculation of the optimal D-vine structure on data, implemented as an open travelling salesman problem \citep{Applegate2006}.
 The UQ analyses were performed with the free Matlab-based software $\uqlab$ \citep{Marelli2014}.